LaunchCodeLiftoffProjects/open-source-starter-pack/README.md

 Please feel free to share this with your friends and family to show them what you have accomplished.

-Join us on Slack! - slackWorkSpaceHere
+Join us on Slack!
+The LaunchCode community is always a slack message away.

-Now lets jump into some more open-source project work - openSourceProjectsHere
+Now that you're done with your first open source project, join us on a much more robust **second project.**